Geo-Social Group Queries with Minimum Acquaintance Constraint: Related Works

 \subsection{Spatial Query Processing}

-Most spatial databases use R-tree or its extensions~\cite{guttm, beckmann} as an access method to answer spatial queries (e.g., range, $k$NN, and spatial join queries).
+Many spatial databases use R-tree or its extensions~\cite{guttm, beckmann} as an access method to disk storage for spatial queries (e.g., range, $k$NN, and spatial join queries).
 Fig.~\ref{fig:3NNQuery} shows nine objects in a two-dimensional space and how they are aggregated into Minimum Bounding Rectangles (MBRs) recursively to build up the corresponding R-tree.
 An R-tree node is composed of a number of entries, each covering a set of objects and using an MBR to bound them.
 A query is processed by traversing the R-tree from the root node all the way down to leaf nodes for qualified objects.
 During this process, a priority queue $H$ can be used to maintain the entries to be explored.
-A generic query evaluation procedure for a query $Q$ can be summarized as follows: (1) push the root entries into $H$; (2) pop up the top entry $e$ from $H$; (3) if $e$ is a leaf entry, check if the corresponding object is a result object; otherwise push all qualified child entries of $e$ into $H$; (4) repeat (2) and (3) until $H$ is empty or a termination condition of $Q$ is satisfied.
+A generic query evaluation procedure for a query $Q$ can be summarized as follows: (1) push the entries of the root node into $H$; (2) pop up the top entry $e$ from $H$; (3) if $e$ is a leaf entry, check if the corresponding object is a result object; otherwise push all qualified child entries of $e$ into $H$; (4) repeat (2) and (3) until $H$ is empty or a termination condition of $Q$ is satisfied.
+The construction of R-trees can be either incremental~\cite{guttm, beckmann} or bulk-loaded.

 Some variants of spatial queries have been studied with the consideration of certain grouping semantics.
 The \emph{group nearest-neighbor} query \cite{papad} extends the concept of the nearest neighbor query by considering a group of query points.
 It targets at finding a set of data points with the smallest sum of distances to all the query points.
 Based on R-tree, \cite{papad} proposes various pruning heuristics to efficiently process group nearest-neighbor queries.
 The \emph{spatial-keyword} query is another well-known extension of spatial queries that exploits both locations and textual descriptions of the objects.
 Most solutions for this query, e.g., BR*-tree \cite{zhang}, $IR^2$-tree \cite{feli}, and IR-tree \cite{wu}, rely on combining the inverted index, which was designed for keyword search, with a conventional R-tree.
 The \emph{collective spatial keyword} query \cite{cao} further considers the problem of retrieving a group of spatial web objects such that the group's keywords cover the query's keywords and the objects, with the shortest inter-object distances, are nearest to the query location.
 Based on IR-tree, \cite{cao} proposes dynamic programming algorithms for exact query processing and greedy algorithms for approximate query processing.
 It is noteworthy that, while these works deal with some grouping semantics, they do not consider acquaintance relations in social networks.